How can I contact my local Member?

 What are the standing and sessional orders?

-The standing orders are the continuing rules of procedure adopted by the House; the sessional orders are temporary rules which, in most cases, expire at the end of a session - usually when the House is dissolved for a general election.
-The current version available:
+The standing orders are the formal rules of procedure adopted by the House to regulate its proceedings.
+The sessional orders are formal temporary rules of procedure which in most cases expire at the end of a session, usually when the House is dissolved for a general election.